-* No burning is allowed in ANY wood-burning fireplaces, wood stoves or fireplace inserts.
+* No burning is allowed in wood-burning fireplaces, uncertified wood stoves or fireplace inserts.
 Residents should rely instead on their home’s other, cleaner source of heat (such as their furnace or electric baseboard heaters) for a few days until air quality improves, the public health risk diminishes and the ban is cancelled.

 * No outdoor fires are allowed.
 This includes recreational fires such as bonfires, campfires and the use of fire pits and chimineas.

 * Burn ban violations are subject to a $1,000 penalty.

-* It is OK to use natural gas and propane stoves or inserts during a Stage 2 burn ban.
+* It is OK to use natural gas and propane stoves or inserts during a Stage 1 burn ban.

 Whenever the burn ban is lifted, we’ll publish an update here on WCN.